What Doesn’t Kill You Makes You Blacker

 Book jacket design and author photo for the debut memoir (Ecco/Harper Collins) by award-winning writer, editor, and satirist Damon Young.

-Marketing, public relations, copywriting, social media content creation, graphic design, photography, and videography for an non-profit arts organization's cinema program.
+Marketing, public relations, project management, social media content creation, graphic design, and photography for a non-profit arts organization's visual arts schools and fellowship programs.

 Marketing, public relations, copywriting, social media content creation, graphic design, photography, and videography for an non-profit arts organization's exhibitions program.